-The State of Chinese Americans Survey findings reveal the challenges and opportunities facing Chinese Americans today.
-Three sets of key findings highlight the diverse experiences, wide-ranging access and needs, and vocal aspirations of the Chinese American population.
+The State of Chinese Americans Survey findings reveal the challenges and opportunities Chinese Americans face today.
+Three sets of key findings highlight the diverse experiences, wide-ranging access and needs, and aspirations of the Chinese American population.

 First, Chinese Americans are diverse with regard to birthplace, place of upbringing, language spoken at home, and English proficiency.
-While the overwhelming majority of Chinese Americans see themselves as accepted in American society and culturally blended between American and Chinese cultures, they are also often marginalized and have experienced discrimination in their daily lives.
+While the overwhelming majority of Chinese Americans see themselves as accepted in American society and culturally blended between American and Chinese cultures, they also often face marginalization and have experienced discrimination in their daily lives.

 - About one in three Chinese Americans was born in the U.S., and 40% named the U.S. as their place of upbringing. - Chinese Americans are a multilingual population.
-At home, nearly half spoke English and nearly 40% spoke two or more languages.
-The majority (80%) reported being English proficient.

-- Nearly three-quarters reported feeling accepted in American society, and over 80% reported feeling culturally blended and having cultural harmony between American and Chinese cultures. - Nearly three out of four Chinese Americans experienced racial discrimination in the past 12 months, with two in three staying vigilant due to worries about safety related to hate crimes or harassment, nearly half reporting being treated with less respect than other people, and over a quarter experiencing bias or hate incidents such as being physically intimidated or assaulted, having their property vandalized or damaged, and being called names or made a racial slurs. - Chinese Americans are speaking up and taking action to advocate for education and funding for greater awareness, community support and solidarity, and are calling for authorities to pursue accountability in addressing racial discrimination and hate incidents.
+At home, nearly half spoke English, and nearly 40% spoke two or more languages.
+The majority (80%) reported being English proficient. - Nearly three-quarters reported feeling accepted in American society, and over 80% reported feeling blended and harmonious between American and Chinese cultures. - Nearly three out of four Chinese Americans experienced racial discrimination in the past 12 months.
+Two in three reported staying vigilant due to worries about safety related to hate crimes or harassment, nearly half reported being treated with less respect than other people, and over a quarter experienced bias or hate incidents such as being physically intimidated or assaulted, having their property vandalized or damaged, and being called names or made racial slurs. - Chinese Americans are advocating for education and funding for greater awareness, calling for community support and solidarity, and urging authorities to pursue accountability in addressing racial discrimination and hate incidents.

-Second, Chinese Americans are active political participants.
+COLUMBIA UNIVERSITY IN THE CITY OF NEW YORK Second, Chinese Americans are active political participants.
 The overwhelming majority of Chinese American citizens vote.
-They care deeply about issues facing U.S. society and want better relations and more collaboration between the U.S. and China.
+They care deeply about issues facing American society and want improved relations and more collaboration between the U.S. and China.

-- Eight in ten Chinese American citizens were registered voters, and 91% of registered voters voted in the 2020 presidential election. - Racism, crime, gun control, and the economy were identified as the top four most important issues facing the U.S. by the survey respondents. - There was high-level anxiety about U.S.-China relations, especially among more educated groups.
+- Eight in ten Chinese American citizens were registered voters, and 88% of registered voters voted in the 2020 presidential election. - Racism, gun control, the economy, and crime were identified as the top four most important issues facing the U.S. by the survey respondents. - Respondents expressed high-level anxiety about U.S.-China relations.
 About four in five Chinese Americans viewed the current U.S.-China relations as negative. - Eight in ten Chinese Americans agreed that the U.S. should build a collaborative economic relationship with China.
-The economy and trade were identified as the two top areas for mutual benefit from U.S.-China collaboration efforts. - "Family" and "people" were the most frequently mentioned words when respondents described the impact of U.S.-China relations on their daily lives.
+They identified economy and trade as the two top areas for mutual benefit from U.S.-China collaboration efforts. - Respondents most frequently mentioned words such as "family" and "people" when describing the impact of U.S.-China relations on their daily lives.

 Third, Chinese Americans are not homogenous.
-While often stereotyped as a "model minority," which fuels the perception that Chinese Americans are more prosperous and face fewer challenges than other racial groups, many in fact face disadvantages or hardships in health and economics and need better support from policies and services.
+While often stereotyped as a "model minority," which fuels the perception that Chinese Americans are more prosperous and face fewer challenges than other racial groups, many face disadvantages or hardships in health and economics and need better support from policies and services.